Randal Kolo Muani

+Kolo Muani began his professional career at Nantes, where he scored 23 goals in 87 first-team appearances and won the Coupe de France.
+In 2022, he joined German club Eintracht Frankfurt on a free transfer.
+He went on to score 26 goals in 50 matches in one year at the club before returning to France with Paris Saint-Germain in a €75 million deal.

+Kolo Muani played youth international football for France at under-21 and Olympic levels.
+He made his senior international debut in September 2022, and was a member of the France squad that were runners-up at the 2022 FIFA World Cup.

 Early life

-Randal Kolo Muani was born on 5 December 1998 in Bondy, Seine-Saint-Denis.
-He is of Congolese descent.
+Randal Kolo Muani was born on 5 December 1998 in Bondy, Seine-Saint-Denis, to parents born in Kinshasa, Democratic Republic of Congo.
+He holds both French and Congolese nationalities.
+He acquired French nationality on 3 September 2008, through the effect of his parents' naturalization.

 Club career

 Nantes

-At the start of his career, Kolo Muani played for several Parisian teams, including Villepinte, Trembley and US Torcy.
+In his childhood, Kolo Muani played for several Parisian teams, including Villepinte, Tremblay and Torcy.
 During the same period, he also trained with Italian teams Vicenza and Cremonese, before joining Nantes' youth academy in 2015.
-Kolo Muani received his first call-up to the Nantes first team on 12 February 2017 for a match against Marseille and on 4 June 2018, he signed his first professional contract with his childhood club, Nantes.
+Kolo Muani received his first call-up to the Nantes first team on 12 February 2017, for a match against Marseille and on 4 June 2018, he signed his first professional contract with his childhood club, Nantes.
 He made his professional debut in a 3–0 Ligue 1 loss to Saint-Étienne on 30 November 2018.
-On 21 January 2019 he made his first start in a 1–0 loss to Angers.
+On 21 January 2019, he made his first start in a 1–0 loss to Angers.

 In August 2019, Kolo Muani joined Boulogne on a season-long loan deal.
 On 30 August, he made his first appearance with the club in a Championnat National match against Avranches, and he scored his first goal for the club on 21 February 2020.
-At Boulogne, he demonstrated his talents and contributed 3 goals and 5 assists, helping the club reach third place in the standings in the tournament, which ended prematurely due to the COVID-19 pandemic.
+At Boulogne, he demonstrated his talents and contributed three goals and five assists, helping the club reach third place in the standings in the tournament, which ended prematurely due to the COVID-19 pandemic.

 Kolo Muani returned to Nantes for the 2020–21 season and scored his first goal for Les Canaris in a 3–1 win against Brest.
-He scored 9 goals and provided as many assists in 37 appearances, but the club had a challenging season and finished in seventeenth place.
-As a result, they landed in the in the Ligue 1 relegation/promotion play-offs against Toulouse, winners of the Ligue 2 play-offs.
-During the play-offs, Kolo Muani scored one goal in two matches, helping Nantes avoid relegation..
-During the following season, Kolo Muani had another outstanding performance, scoring 12 goals and providing 5 assists in 37 appearances.
-He also won his first trophy with the club, the 2021–22 Coupe de France.
+He scored 9 goals and provided as many assists in 37 league appearances, but the club had a challenging season and finished in seventeenth place.
+As a result, they landed in the Ligue 1 relegation/promotion play-offs against Toulouse, winners of the Ligue 2 play-offs.
+During the play-offs, Kolo Muani scored one goal in two matches, helping Nantes avoid relegation.
+During the following season, he won his first trophy with the club, the 2021–22 Coupe de France.